-Streak's mail merge tool is a layer on top of the Gmail API, which means when you send a mail merge via Streak it's not a whole lot different than sending an email directly from your Gmail/G Suite account.
+Mail merge is a layer on top of the Gmail API, which means it's not a whole lot different than sending an email directly from your Gmail/G Suite account.

-Because we send emails via Gmail, our recommendation is to follow Gmail's best practices when creating a mail merge.
+Because of this, our recommendation is to follow Gmail's best practices when creating a mail merge.
 Gmail has a great article here overviewing their best practices.

-You will increase the chances your email is delivered by only emailing people you've previously been in contact with, as well as people who've requested to receive your correspondence.
+You will increase the chances of your email being delivered by only emailing people you've previously been in contact with or people who have requested to receive your correspondence.

 Receiving Bounce Backs When Sending a Mail Merge